 Horses are fascinating.
 What I especially like about horses is that they look so mighty and yet they can be as gentle as a lamb.
 Horses can fight wars, win police car chases in movies, and at the same time they are a little girl’s pet.
 These beasts of burden can likewise be Barbie’s unassuming BFF.

 That brings us back to the age-old adage of not judging a book by its cover.
 Outside appearances can be deceiving.
 Although a horse packs a wallop in size, it has a meek demeanor about it.
 Same goes with people.
 Somebody may seem all herculean and tough on the outside, but cringes at the mere sight of creepy crawlies.
+Or the other way around, a wolf in sheep’s clothing.
 Never be fooled by how a person looks.

 I wish I were a horse.
 Not because I want to trample on people who annoy me (push me more and I might have to do that!).
 I just sometimes wish that people would perceive me to be a strong woman.
 Whenever tears feel like falling, I want to be able to suck it all in and have a “to-hell-with-it” attitude.